-The Subsidiary Companies of your Company M/s H I Soaltee Hotel Company Private Limited had reported that it had started the process of Voluntary Liquidation of the Company under the Companies Act, 2063 as the Foreign Investor, Holiday Inns Investment Nepal Limited, Hong Kong had divested their investment during the year under review.
+The Subsidiary Companies of your Company M/s H I Soaltee Hotel Company Private Limited had reported that it had completed its Voluntary Liquidation of the Company under the Companies Act, 2063 as the Foreign Investor, Holiday Inns Investment Nepal Limited; Hong Kong had divested their investment during the year fiscal 2020/21.
+During the Period, the Subsidiary Company H I Soaltee Hotel Company Pvt.
+Ltd. has been liquidated on 20 February 2023.
+The Company had received Rs.
+18,171,347 as dividend (net of tax) and Rs.
+13,463,600 as repayment of Share Capital.